MOHS

 MOHS Micrographic Surgery is commonly employed to treat two primary types of skin cancer:

-SCC is another common type of skin cancer that often arises from sun-damaged skin or from precancerous lesions like actinic keratoses.
-MOHS surgery is frequently utilized for SCC treatment, especially for high-risk or recurrent tumors, large tumors, or those located in critical anatomical regions.
+SCC is another common form of skin cancer, often developing on sun-damaged skin or from precancerous lesions like actinic keratoses.
+Mohs surgery is frequently recommended for high-risk, recurrent, or large tumors, especially those located in delicate or functionally important areas.

 MOHS surgery is a specialised surgical technique used to remove skin cancer with high precision.
 The procedure typically involves the following steps:

-The surgeon first removes the visible cancer using a scalpel.
-This involves cutting away the cancerous tissue along with a small margin of healthy tissue around it.
-The removed tissue is then examined under a microscope to confirm that it is cancerous and to identify the type of cancer cells present.
+The surgeon removes the visible tumor along with a small margin of healthy tissue.
+This initial tissue is examined under a microscope to confirm the cancer type.

 BENEFITS OF MOHS